pyscaffold/pyscaffold/docs/configuration.rst

 .. warning::

-    *Experimental Feature* - We are still evaluating how this new and exciting feature will work, so its API (including file format) is not considered stable and might change between minor versions.
-As previously stated, if the configuration file for `setuptools`_ changes (e.g. with `PEP 621`_), PyScaffold will likely follow and change the format for its own configuration.
+    *Experimental Feature* - We are still evaluating how this new and exciting feature will work, so its API (including file format and name) is not considered stable and might change between minor versions.
+As previously stated, if the configuration file for `setuptools`_ changes (e.g. with `PEP 621`_), PyScaffold will follow that and change its own configuration.

+    This means that in future versions, PyScaffold will likely adopt a more `pyproject.toml`-style configuration (and as a consequence the file name and extension might change).

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files